kosinaz/spectrl/game design.md

 ## Introduction

-SpectRL: Arakhon's Ascension is a browser-based retro fantasy roguelike turn-based RPG about a dragon spawn who wants to ascend to the highest plane of existence.
+SpectRL: Arakhon's Ascension is a browser-based retro fantasy roguelike turn-based RPG about a dragonspawn who wants to ascend to the highest plane of existence.
 The game is set in the multidimensional world of Spect, featuring procedurally-generated 6-dimensional dungeons.

 ## Description